anellenson/anellenson.github.io/_projects/1_surfassessment.md

     <b> Bottom: </b> Comparison of three conditions: baseline; no project; with project (with Restoration).
 The peel angle curves allow us to visualize how the peel angle will be affected with the project.
 </div>

 We found that the project would result in minimal impacts to the surfing wave, despite the surfer fears that it would.
-We presented at a meeting between the Resources Conservation District (RCD) and the surfing stakeholders.
+We presented at a meeting between the Resources Conservation District (RCD) and the surfing stakeholders which you can see in  {% cite ellenson_csbpa %} and in {% cite revell_asbpa %}.
 The result was a success!
 The surfers validated the peel angle baseline conditions, and signed off on the project's completion.